Band-in-a-Box® 2020 for Windows® User's Guide

 This feature allows the removal of unwanted plug-ins from the Band-in-a-Box VST/VSTi plug-in lists.

 You can use your 64-bit VST plugins and VSTi instruments with Band-in-a-Box, using jBridge.
 Since Band-in-a-Box has built-in support for jBridge, you just use your plugins as you normally would, by selecting 32- or 64-bit plugins within Band-in-a-Box.
-(JBridge is a third-party product.
-You can purchase jBridge from PG Music.)
+(Note: jBridge is a third-party product.)

 To use 64-bit plugins with Band-in-a-Box, you: